 Jehovah Jireh – His Provision

-Jesus taught that us to pray and depend on God for our daily needs.
-That if, or when, those times of difficulty and hardship come, we are not to worry, God knows what is needed and He will provide.
-The promise is for our needs, not all of our wants, but God gives generously, with an abundance so that we might share what we have received.
+Jesus taught us to pray and depend on God for our daily needs.
+That in times of difficulty and hardship, we are not to worry, God knows what is needed and He will provide.
+The promise is for our needs, not all of our wants, but God gives generously with an abundance so that we might share what we have received.

 Praise the LORD, my soul, and forget not all his benefitsPsalm 103:2

 If you are going through a season of hardship right now, hold on, keep on believing and trusting in God.
 From my own experience, I know that often it is right at the last moment when all our other options have been removed that God intervenes.
 Do not worry, needlessly, instead remember how much you are loved by the Lord!